 Three Types of Ventilation

 To understand the whole-home mechanical ventilation options, you first need a better understanding of how ventilation is at work in your home already.

-In older homes and builds specifically, natural ventilation is also air that enters through unsealed spaces.
-This can be cracks in the wall or foundation of the home as well as a basement or crawl space.
+In older homes and builds specifically, natural ventilation is also the air that enters through unsealed spaces.
+This can be cracks in the wall or foundation of the home as well as a basement or crawl space and is known as infiltration.
 Historically, this was the most common ventilation method and part of the reason mechanical ventilation was largely unnecessary until recently.
 Because most indoor spaces were leaky or drafty and allowed a certain amount of air in, additional forced ventilation processes weren’t needed.

 Now, mechanical ventilation systems have evolved into whole-home ventilation systems.
 A whole-home or whole-building system uses one or multiple fans and ductwork to effectively bring fresh outdoor air indoors and remove stale indoor air.

 The goal of a home ventilation system is to both improve indoor air quality and effectively ventilate a large space.
 A whole-home system is incredibly beneficial.
 There is a consistent influx of fresh air and the removal of stagnant air.
 It is consistently working to improve the quality of the air supply.
 Because the process can use a space’s existing ductwork and installs directly into the HVAC system, whole-home ventilation systems are able to provide controlled ventilation to an entire house.
 Plus, by using the existing HVAC system, the air is also filtered, resulting in cleaner, healthier indoor air.

 Think of ventilation quite literally as your home’s lungs.
 Proper ventilation keeps homes fresh and occupants healthy.
 This is why we recommend upgrading to a whole-home mechanical ventilation system.
 When it comes to whole-house ventilation options, there are a few types to choose from.